daanvancamp/gomoku-AI/README.md

   **You can now train multiple models using this program.**

-  There's now a checkbox in the GUI so you can turn the recognition on.
-(The checkbox will work from 29/7 or 30/7, it is there, but it doesn't do anything as of right now.)
+  There's now a checkbox in the GUI so you can easily turn the recognition on and off.

   august 2024: